ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 It's getting easier to write zone-less Angular code and might be the way how we write Angular apps in a year or two.

-If you are a 3rd party library make sure your library works in a zone-less environment.
+If you are a 3rd party library maintainer make sure your library works in a zone-less environment.

 If you are a developer, embrace RxJs and write your code in a reactive way.
 It will make it easier for you to use new features like the PushPipe.